Keyboard shortcuts

 Four sensor types operate in the electromagnetic spectrum — above the water surface.

 Radar — Active.
 Emits radio energy, detects returns.
 Provides the longest detection ranges available.
-Subject to Doppler notching and ground clutter effects (see Advanced Effects).
+Subject to Doppler notching and ground clutter effects (see Radar Effects and Doppler Processing).
 At sufficient signal strength, radar can resolve contact affiliation via IFF (Identification Friend or Foe).

 RWR (Radar Warning Receiver) — Passive.
 Detects hostile radar emissions, providing bearing to the transmitting platform.
 As a passive sensor, RWR is always operational — EMCON settings have no effect on it.